johnfhaidoulis/Online-Boutique-Retailer/README.md

 ## Scope

-* This report is for the business managers of this boutique.
+* This Power BI report is for the business managers of this boutique.
 It is to understand key business growth metrics and the causes for the surge in revenue and sales from 2010 to 2011
 * The data contains invoice data from 25,000+ sales between 2010 and 2011.
-* I set out to make two clear report pages.
-This report only focuses on revenue, product types, and location of sales data.
+* I set out to make two clear report pages focusing on revenue, product types, customer trends, and location of sales data.
+* The .pbix file can be downloaded and interacted with in MS Power BI desktop.

 ## Report and Insights

-* The data was processed and optimised in Power BI Desktop.
+* The data was processed and optimised in Power BI Desktop Power Query.

 ### Revenue & Customers